ACalza/UofTBiohacks/static/src/markdown/faq.md

 ### Where, when, how?

 UofT BioHacks 2018 will take place on March 17th-18th, 2018.
-It will be a two day event hosted in University of Toronto Bahen Centre for Information Technology Building.
-Registration opens February 18th 2018!
+It will be a two day event hosted in University College.
+Registration opens February 16th 2018!

 ### What is the theme of UofT BioHacks 2018?

 Rethinking Genome Annotation.

-### Is it free to register?

-Thanks to our generous sponsors, YES!

 ### Will this event run overnight?

-We will not be running activities overnight, however you are highly encouraged to keep hacking!
+We will release details for this later.
+Likely YES!

 ### Does registration guarantee a space at UofT BioHacks 2018?